 UAVs are also being actively used for ensuring law and order, site safety, and regulatory compliance in times of national emergency like the ongoing pandemic.

 Fully autonomous vehicles

 One of the biggest challenges of making the UAVs fully automated is to make them capable of finding paths and avoiding obstacles.
 The obstacles in the real world are often dynamic i.e. they are movable and changes position over time.
 Think about flying at a low altitude in urban environments.
-Avoiding dynamic obstacles in real-time and adjusting its state accordingly is a heavily researched task for the roboticists and scientists.
+Avoiding dynamic obstacles in real-time and adjusting their state accordingly is a heavily researched task for roboticists and scientists.

 The researchers from the Luleå University of Technology, Sweden, and California Institute of Technology, US collaboratively developed a novel non-linear predictive model that makes the UAVs better at avoiding obstacles and navigating in dynamic environments.

 The team has been publishing regularly and has already submitted several works on the same topic.
-Björn Lindqvist, a Ph.D.
-Student at the Luleå University and one of the researchers in this project, emphasized the importance of efficiently avoiding the dynamic obstacles to be useful in the urban environments.
+Björn Lindqvist, a Ph.D. student at the Luleå University and one of the researchers in this project, emphasized the importance of efficiently avoiding the dynamic obstacles to be useful in the urban environments.
 Their nonlinear model predictive control (NMPC) based approach helps achieve that and avoid collisions.